 Do you spend a lot of time re-aligning the expectations of your new customers?

-If so, you may have an overzealous sales team pursuing the wrong kind of leads or making unrealistic promises (you might also have a marketing problem but we’ll save that for later).
+If so, you may have an overzealous sales team pursuing the wrong kind of leads or making unrealistic promises.

-This puts Customer Success Managers (CSM) in a tough spot: needing to save or re-sell a new account from the start.
-Even with the best work-arounds and quickest response times, there is only so much that Customer Success teams can do before oversold customers give up and leave.
+Bad prospects eventually put Customer Success Managers (CSMs) in a tough spot.
+Even with the best work-arounds and quick responses, there is only so much that Customer Success teams can do before oversold customers give up and leave.

 As a CSM, what can you do to improve the situation?